(You have options in perusing this page: see my Power Browsing advice.)

 (Return to Table of Contents)

-In the "olden time" (at 10/21) Some machines allow you to burn a "Windows recovery disk".
+In the "olden days" (at 10/21) Some machines allow you to burn a "Windows recovery disk".
 Maybe that's still possible?
 (Maybe consider looking for that option?)
 But I think "making an image" is better.
 (I will try to explain that in a moment.)
 Sometimes, you even got a recovery disk with a new machine!
 Whether you make your own, or have one supplied by the computer distributor, don't put too much faith in it...
 I've too often seen discrepancies between what was on the machine and the state the "recovery disk" created.
 There are good reasons for this.
 Even if the supplier is trying hard to give you a good recovery disk, the task is formidable.
 And don't imagine that any recovery disk is going to put things back the way you had them.
 A good one... if you haven't misplaced it before you need it... will only put the PC back to the state it was in when you took the PC out of the box.

 If you are going to take my advice and make a disk image or two, then maybe the recovery disk isn't as critical as it was.